phetsims/phet-info/checklists/new_repo_checklist.md

 - [ ] Update all sim published README files (because the "Quick Start" section has these git clone commands too).

 Other:
 - [ ] Notify Slack channel dev-public that the repo has been created.
 E.g. "I just added a new repository, {{REPO}}.
-Please pull perennial and run `clone-missing-repos.sh` at your convenience."
+Please pull perennial and perennial-alias and run `clone-missing-repos.sh` at your convenience."
 - [ ] Apply GitHub labels.
 See [github-labels/README.md](https://github.com/phetsims/phet-info/blob/master/github-labels/README.md).
 - [ ] Apply branch protection rules.
 Use [This script to do so](https://github.com/phetsims/perennial/blob/master/js/scripts/protect-branches-for-repo.js).
 - [ ] If using IDEA/Webstorm (pre-2018), add the git source root for the repository.